Cruise the Errera Channel to Understand the Value of Protecting Antarctica

 The Errera Channel is perhaps even more untouched than other places to visit in Antarctica.
 With such stillness, as well as views untarnished by mankind, it’s not surprising that guests report feelings of serenity and peacefulness.

-What’s more, surrounded by seemingly endless landscapes of ice and water, with the sound of wildlife much louder than any sound produced by human visitors, exploring the channel amidst scenes so far removed from daily life can provide a realization of the enormity of the world.
+What’s more, surrounded by seemingly endless landscapes of ice and water, with the sound of wildlife much louder than any sound produced by human visitors, exploring the channel amidst scenes so far removed from daily life can provide a realization of the enormity of the world and the value of protecting Antarctica.

 The landscape is so striking due to its huge scale and incomparable beauty.
 “Guests often comment on how small we are in this landscape,” says Watts.
 “There’s often a quiet smile — awe, in the genuine and rare sense.”